TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 5/Mark 5.2.md

 ---

-And when he was come out of the boat, straightway there met him out of the tombs a man with an unclean spirit,
+When he had come out of the boat, immediately a man with an unclean spirit met him out of the tombs.